MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 To view the deployed Power Automate component, follow these steps.

-1. Go to the maker portal at https://make.powerapps.com/ and make sure you are in the right IOM trial environment.
+1. Go to the maker portal at https://make.powerapps.com/ and make sure you are in the right Intelligent Order Management trial environment.
 To check which environment you are in, select **Environment** icon on the top right corner of the maker portal.
 1. Go to **Solutions \> Default Solution**.
 1. Filter the solution component to display only cloud flows.
 You should now see the following Power Automate flows.